tauri-apps/plugins-workspace/.changes/fix-opener-open-path-error.md

 "opener": patch
 "opener-js": patch
 ---

-`open_path` now returns an error if the file does not exist
+Return an error in `open_path` if the file does not exist when opening with default application.